my-rubber-toe/IReNE-searchspace-ui/README.md

 ## Running the app

+Before running the app go to src/environments/environment.ts and environment.prod.ts and the serverURl for the actual backend server url in use.
 At this point you can either run `npm start` or `ng serve` to run the application.

 ## Generating Documentation